thomasmendez/go-template-simple-server-monitoring/README.md

 ### Gin

-High performance web framework in Golang.
+[Gin](https://github.com/gin-gonic/gin) is a high performance web framework in Golang

 ### Viper

-Highly flexible configuration library.
+[Viper](https://github.com/spf13/viper) is a highly flexible configuration library

 ### Testify

-Assertion library.
-Can also be used for mocking and building testing suites.
+[Testify](https://github.com/stretchr/testify) is an assertion library.
+Can also be used for mocking and building testing suites

 ## Tools Used

 ### Swagger

-[Swagger](https://swagger.io/) API documentation.
-Can be modified in the `swagger/swagger.yaml` file.
+[Swagger](https://swagger.io/) is used as API documentation.
+Can be modified in the `swagger/swagger.yaml` file

 ### Docker